 Friday Night

-Mainly cloudy, cold, chance of some snow in the evening that may end as a touch of freezing rain, total accumulations on the order of a coating to as much 2 or 3 inches in some spots just south of the metro area, near 25 degrees for late night lows
+Mainly cloudy, cold, chance of some snow in the evening that may end as a touch of freezing drizzle, total accumulations on the order of a coating to as much 2 or 3 inches in some spots just south of the metro area, near 25 degrees for late night lows

 Saturday